kunjan-cloud/gnb-mosaik-projects/README.md

 ## Notes
 - All projects listed are academic and completed as part of coursework.
 - These projects are shared for evaluation and learning purposes.
-- This repository was created in support of my application to the **GNB Mosaik Program**.